sourabhtkd/djmultilingual/README.md

 - to check  article list go to http://localhost:8000/articles/,http://localhost:8000/articles/hi/(for hindi language)
 - In case you want to add support for new language go to core/constants/LanguageChoice and add support for new language

+# Flow of Tree
+- have just implemented model structure not the whole flow
+- we can use self referencing foreign keys with value depth and parent
+- depth can be used to query n levels above/below the current node in one shot without recursion

 # Screenshots
 ![Alt text](screenshots/1.png?raw=true "")<br>